Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 To enable the ability to share Analytics data with Audience Manager, in the Launch UI, select the **Audience Manager Forwarding** checkbox and install the Audience Manager extension.
 For more information, go to [Audience Manager](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-audience-manager).

-### Video Analytics
+### Audio and Video Analytics

-For more information about collecting video analytics, see [Media Analytics for Audio and Video](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-media-analytics/).
+For more information about collecting audio and video analytics, see [Media Analytics for Audio and Video](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-media-analytics/).

 ## Event serialization